pytorch/vision/docs/source/models_new.rst

 Table of all available video classification weights
 ---------------------------------------------------

-Accuracies are reported on Kinetics-400
+Accuracies are reported on Kinetics-400 using single crops for clip length 16:

 .. include:: generated/video_table.rst